 Authors: Nguyen Quoc Hieu - Peter

 The study aimed to evaluate the “Human resource management for vocational schools at Bac Ninh province, Viet Nam: A model of faculty development program”.
-It concentrated on evaluating the existing Human resource management for vocational schools of the province, determining demographic profile of the respondents, profile of vocational schools.
-In order to come up with this analysis, a survey covering 50 specific vocational schools is implemented aiming to assess current status of the development of contingent of teachers and the factors affecting the development of teaching staff for vocational schools in Bac Ninh province such as Human resource planning; Recruitment and selection; Training and development Retention and maintenance; Promotion; Labor relations; and Transfer and retirement.
-Thereby, identifing the limitations in Human resource management of vocational schools.
-Based from all the findings of this study, the following conclusions were derived: The human resource management of vocational schools on Bac Ninh province still limited.
-Human resources in sufficient quantity, but the structure is not reasonable, lack of highly qualified and experienced faculty.
+It concentrated on evaluating the existing Human resource management for vocational schools of the province, determining the demographic profile of the respondents, profile of vocational schools.
+In order to come up with this analysis, a survey covering 50 specific vocational schools was implemented aiming to assess the current status of the development of contingent of teachers and the factors affecting the development of teaching staff for vocational schools in Bac Ninh province such as Human resource planning; recruitment and selection; Training and development Retention and maintenance; Promotion; Labor relations; and Transfer and retirement.
+Thereby, identifying the limitations in Human resource management of vocational schools.
+Based on all the findings of this study, the following conclusions were derived: The human resource management of vocational schools on Bac Ninh province was still limited.
+Human resources were in sufficient quantity, but the structure not to be reasonable, lack of highly qualified and experienced faculty.
 Support policies are not sufficient to motivate faculty and attract highly qualified human resources.
-From the cited summary of findings and conclusions, the following are hereby recommended: Re-examining all the plans and programs for the Quality of Human Resource so that necessary updating and modification can be done; Strongly focusing on recruitment process and policies of training and retraining human resources, Specific strategies for implementing these plans must also be considered.
-Conducting regular evaluation of all the programs must be implemented.
+From the cited summary of findings and conclusions, the following are hereby recommended: Re-examining all the plans and programs for the Quality of Human Resource so that necessary updating and modification can be done; Strongly focusing on the recruitment process and policies of training and retraining human resources, Specific strategies for implementing these plans must also be considered.
+Conducting regular evaluations of all the programs must be implemented.